daniii-777/ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What is the advantage of a jump box?
+-Load balancers distribute incoming network traffic to the appropiate server.
+Load balancers assist with reducing response time, and makes the overall browsing experience smoother for the user.
+On the other hand, a jump box serves as a bridge between two trusted networks; and acting as the only point of entry to the network; it ensures controlled access either through SSH or RDP.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?
+- Filebeat is resposible for monitoring, gathering, and displaying log data.
 - _TODO: What does Metricbeat record?_
+- Metricbeat assists in monitoring, and providing the metrics of the systems and services that the server is hosting.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.